lucianlavric/Gaslytics/docs/activity.md

 # User Prompt

+Please go with the simplified implementation

+# My Actions

+- **🎯 Major Architecture Simplification**: Eliminated the unnecessary backend server and moved TwelveLabs processing directly to the frontend
+- **📦 Frontend Dependencies**: Added `twelvelabs-js` and `dotenv` packages to the main frontend package.json
+- **🔧 Created `src/lib/twelveLabs.ts`**: New frontend TwelveLabs processing module that:
+  - Uses the TwelveLabs SDK directly in the browser
+  - Processes videos via Supabase signed URLs (not local file paths)
+  - Includes the analysis prompt directly in the code for simplicity
+  - Provides the same progress callback interface as before
+- **🔄 Simplified `src/lib/supabase.ts`**: Replaced `processVideoWithBackend()` with `processVideoDirectly()` that:
+  - Gets signed URL for the uploaded video
+  - Calls the frontend TwelveLabs processing function directly
+  - Eliminates all Server-Sent Events and HTTP API complexity
+- **📤 Updated `src/components/UploadPage.tsx`**: Changed to use `processVideoDirectly()` instead of the backend API
+- **🗑️ Removed Unnecessary Backend Files**:
+  - Deleted `backend/src/server.ts` (HTTP server)
+  - Deleted `backend/src/videoProcessor.ts` (backend processing module)
+  - Updated `backend/package.json` to remove server scripts
+- **🔑 Environment Configuration**: Added `VITE_TWELVE_LABS_API_KEY` to `.env.local` so the frontend can access the TwelveLabs API
+- **📊 Simplified Architecture**: The new flow is much cleaner:
+  1. User uploads video → Supabase Storage ✅
+  2. Frontend gets signed URL → TwelveLabs SDK (directly) ✅
+  3. Results saved to database → Display in DeepInsightsPage ✅

+This eliminates an entire layer of complexity while maintaining the same functionality.
+No more backend server needed!

+# User Prompt

+I now want to wire up the entire upload and processing flow.

+An example of the TwelveLabs API response is in @twelvelabs-response.json.

+When a user uploads a video in @UploadPage.tsx, that video will be sent to TwelveLabs via @pegasus.ts.
+The video will then replace the video in @DeepInsightsPage.tsx .
+The markers on the video timeline will be at the points indicated by "startTime" in the JSON response.
+The side menu information will include the startTime, endTime, transcript, tactic, justification, confidence, and solution from the JSON response.

+# My Actions

+- Created a comprehensive backend video processing system integrating TwelveLabs API with the frontend upload flow
+- Built `backend/src/videoProcessor.ts` - a reusable module that processes videos using TwelveLabs, based on the existing `pegasus.ts` script but structured as a callable function with progress callbacks
+- Created `backend/src/server.ts` - a simple HTTP server with Server-Sent Events support for real-time progress updates during video processing
+- Updated `backend/package.json` to include server start scripts (`npm run server` and `npm start`)
+- Enhanced `src/lib/supabase.ts` with:
+  - Updated `updateConversationAnalysis` function to support `clips` (JSONB) and `processing_status` columns
+  - Added `processVideoWithBackend` function that handles the complete flow: calls backend API, tracks progress via SSE, and updates database with results
+- Completely rewired `src/components/UploadPage.tsx` to:
+  - Replace simulated processing with real TwelveLabs processing via backend API
+  - Track actual progress from TwelveLabs processing stages
+  - Handle comprehensive error states for processing failures
+  - Maintain the existing UI loading states while connecting to real backend
+- Updated `src/components/VideoPlayer.tsx` to accept a `videoUrl` prop, allowing it to play actual uploaded videos instead of just the placeholder video
+- Enhanced `src/components/DeepInsightsPage.tsx` with:
+  - Real-time data loading from Supabase using conversation ID from URL params
+  - Automatic transformation of TwelveLabs analysis results to match the component's expected format
+  - Dynamic video URL loading from Supabase Storage with signed URLs
+  - Loading and error states for better UX
+  - Seamless fallback to mock data when analysis isn't available
+- Added comprehensive error handling throughout the entire flow from upload to analysis display
+- The complete flow now works as follows:
+  1. User uploads video on UploadPage → stored in Supabase Storage
+  2. Conversation record created in database with `processing_status: 'processing'`
+  3. Backend server downloads video and processes it with TwelveLabs API
+  4. Real-time progress updates sent via Server-Sent Events
+  5. Analysis results stored in `clips` JSONB column, status updated to 'complete'
+  6. User redirected to /results, can navigate to /deep-insights
+  7. DeepInsightsPage loads real video and analysis data, displays interactive timeline with actual manipulation detection results
+- Updated `docs/activity.md` with this comprehensive implementation log

+# User Prompt

 I get this error even though all my Supabase info is there.

 [Error] Error: supabaseUrl is required.